hemantksingh/messup-learn/fundamentals/security/Cryptography Basics.md

 ### Hashing

 Hashing is a one-way function where data is mapped to a fixed-length value.
 Hashing is primarily used for performing integrity checks on data.
-A **hash** is a unique code, generally hexadecimal that represents a dataset e.g a file.
-It is designed to be:
+A **hash** is a fixed-length code, generally shown as hexadecimal, that represents a dataset e.g a file.
+A cryptographic hash is designed to have three properties:

-* unique - the hash changes if the contents of the input data change.
-No 2 inputs can generate the same hash thus a one-way function.
-This property is also known as **preimage resistance**.
-* random, to avoid generating the same hash code for different inputs, thus minimising collisions when used in hash tables, thus providing **collision resistance**.
-* reasonably quick to compute, but also not too quick.
-If it is too quick it is easy to break.
+* **preimage resistance** - given a hash, it is infeasible to find any input that produces it.
+This is what makes the function one-way.
+* **second-preimage resistance** - given an input, it is infeasible to find a different input with the same hash.
+In practice any change to the input changes the hash.
+* **collision resistance** - it is infeasible to find any two inputs with the same hash.
+Collisions always exist, because there are more possible inputs than outputs (the pigeonhole principle).
+The property is that nobody can find one.

+General-purpose cryptographic hashes such as SHA-256 are designed to be fast.
+Non-cryptographic hashes used in hash tables only need to spread inputs evenly to keep collisions rare; they offer no collision resistance in the cryptographic sense.

 Usage

 * A **checksum** is necessarily a hash, however not all hashes are checksums (one's used in hash tables) but if you can afford the computational cost, a cryptographically strong hash code is a good checksum.
-A cryptographic hash is designed to be computationally infeasible to reverse, thus provide confidentiality via encryption whereas a checksum is designed to detect data integrity errors and often to be fast to compute.
+A cryptographic hash is designed to be computationally infeasible to reverse, whereas a checksum is designed to detect data integrity errors and often to be fast to compute.

-* **Password hashing** uses a "Salt" - a unique value that can be added to the end of the password to create a different hash value.
-This adds a layer of security to the hashing process, specifically against brute force attacks.
+* **Password hashing** uses a "Salt" - a random value, unique per password, that is combined with the password before hashing and stored alongside the hash.
+Two users with the same password get different hashes, which defeats precomputed (rainbow) tables.
+Unlike general-purpose hashes, password hashes are designed to be slow and memory-hard so that brute force is expensive.
+Use a dedicated password hashing function, not plain SHA-256.
+OWASP Password Storage Cheat Sheet recommendations as of 2024: Argon2id (19 MiB memory, 2 iterations, parallelism 1) as the first choice; scrypt (N=2^17, r=8, p=1) if Argon2id is unavailable; bcrypt (work factor 10 or more) for legacy systems; PBKDF2-HMAC-SHA256 with 600,000 iterations where FIPS compliance is required.

   ![password-hashing.png](../../images/password-hashing.png "Password Hashing")

-* **Hash-based Message authentication codes (HMACs)** use hashes to verify the sender of the message and the integrity of a message.
-Hashing the same message multiple times results in the same hash. **Nonce** is a one time value used to generate a unique hash per request, to prevent replay attacks.
+* **Hash-based Message authentication codes (HMACs)** are keyed hashes.
+Sender and receiver share a secret key; the receiver recomputes the HMAC and, if it matches, knows the message is intact and came from a holder of the key.
+Hashing the same message with the same key always gives the same HMAC, so a captured message could be replayed.
+To prevent this a **nonce** (one-time value) or timestamp is included in the message that is authenticated; the receiver rejects a repeated nonce.
+The nonce does not change the MAC algorithm itself.

 ### Encoding